V (singer)

-Kim Tae-hyung (born December 30, 1995), known professionally as V, is a South Korean singer and songwriter.
+Kim Tae-hyung (born December 30, 1995), known professionally as V, is a South Korean singer.
 In 2013, he made his debut as a member of the South Korean boy band BTS, under Big Hit Entertainment.
-V has performed three solo songs under BTS' name—"Stigma" in 2016, "Singularity" in 2018, and "Inner Child" in 2020—all of which charted on South Korea's Gaon Digital Chart.
-Outside of his music projects with BTS, V had his acting debut in the 2016 television series Hwarang: The Poet Warrior Youth and contributed the single "It's Definitely You" to its soundtrack.
+V has performed three solo songs under BTS's name—"Stigma" in 2016, "Singularity" in 2018, and "Inner Child" in 2020—all of which charted on South Korea's Gaon Digital Chart.
+Outside of his music projects with BTS, V had his acting debut in the 2016 television series Hwarang: The Poet Warrior Youth and, with Jin, contributed the single "It's Definitely You" to its soundtrack.
 He released his first independent song, the self-composed "Scenery", in 2019.
 In 2023, V made his official debut as a solo artist with the release of the singles "Love Me Again" and "Rainy Days".
-His debut solo album Layover was released on September 8, accompanied by a third single, "Slow Dancing".
+His debut solo EP Layover was released on September 8, 2023, accompanied by a third single, "Slow Dancing".